PIH/openmrs-config-pihemr/README.md

 ### SQL Tools

-To aid in the writing of SQL for the reports above, a set of views and functions have been written and are deployed through liquibase:
+To aid in the writing of SQL for the reports above and other SQL scripts (ETLs etc...), a set of views and functions have been written and are deployed through liquibase:

 Views:
 https://github.com/PIH/openmrs-config-pihemr/blob/master/configuration/pih/liquibase/sql/create_views.sql